Counseling - Sports Counseling

 |CED 788 Contemporary Topics in Counselor Education||3|

-Students in the certificate in sports counseling receive academic and professional advisement from the program coordinator and program faculty.
+Students in the certificate or letter of completion in sports counseling receive academic and professional advisement from the program coordinator and program faculty.
 Each student is assigned to an academic adviser from the time he/she is accepted into the program of study.
 Advisers work with students to discuss, monitor and provide advisement as it relates to their program of study.